Wanclouds/wanclouds-vpc-plus/migration-considerations-wanclouds.md

 1. Your {{site.data.keyword.cloud_notm}} account should have administrator privileges for both classic and VPC.
 Storage volumes are created for the account provided within the VPC.
 2. You need to download the script that is provided by the VPC+ tool and run it on your classic virtual server instance with the required privileges.
 Instructions are provided in the script.
 The script installs the content migration agent that collects the necessary metadata that is needed for migration.
 The content migration agent collects information on attached storage, for example, name, partition information for block devices, mount points, file system types.
 The agent uploads the metadata to the VPC+ controller, providing an option later in the tool to select the wanted volumes for migration.
 For this to happen, your virtual server needs external connectivity to upload metadata files to the VPC+ controller.
 3. In the {{site.data.keyword.cloud_notm}} console, navigate to **Menu icon ![Menu icon](../icons/icon_hamburger.svg) > Classic Infrastructure > Devices > your virtual server instance**.
 Select the _Storage_ tab, and authorize your block and file storage if not listed there.

-### Limitations
-{: #storage- migration-limitations}

-Review the following storage migration limitations:

-* All migrations are limited to a volume size of 2 TB only.
-* You can choose only four volumes while provisioning a virtual server instance.
-Only four attached volumes, in addition to your boot volume, can be migrated.
-If you have more than four volumes in your classic instance, see [Volume attachment limits](/docs/vpc?topic=vpc-attaching-block-storage#vol-attach-limits) for details and use the _Content Data Migrator_ in the VPC+ tool to migrate the additional volumes.
-* Up to four primary partitions or three primary with two logical on the fourth partition can be migrated.
-* Migration of block volumes and partitions without file systems is not yet supported.
-* A maximum of 10 IOPS/Gb mapping will be done on virtual server instances for VPC.
-* Migration of storage attached to Windows is not yet supported.

-All three storage types can be migrated if your use case satisfies these limitations.
-{: note}

 ### Storage migration use cases
 {: #storage-migration-use-cases}